 The Squala (15 min walk):

 This 18th-century fortified bastion once defended the city.
-Today, however, it houses a beautiful garden and a highly rated restaurant.
-So, it offers a peaceful break from the city’s energy.
+Today, it houses a beautiful garden and a highly rated restaurant, making it a peaceful break from the city’s energy.

 Hassan II Mosque (20–25 min walk):